cllckn/information-and-communication-technologies/module5/README.md

 ## Using a Programming Language to Interact With a Database

 Modern applications often need to store, retrieve, and manipulate data dynamically.
-To perform such database operations from within an application, **database drivers** are essential.
+To perform these database operations from within an application, database drivers are essential.
-These drivers facilitate communication between the **programming language** and the **database system**.
+These drivers act as a bridge between the programming language and the database management system (DBMS).

 ### Database Drivers – Core Functions
 Database drivers typically provide the following core capabilities: